 One thing I noticed that was becoming a trend was that my anxiety generally was making its appearance at night.
 When the house was quiet, my brain got loud, and the racing thoughts were consuming me.
-I talked to my doctor, and we decided that because these episodes were concentrated to bedtime only, that a sleep aid could be beneficial.
-I do not do well on these types of medications, so I declined and began researching natural ways to cope with my sleep anxiety and mama worries.
+I talked to my doctor, and we decided that a sleep aid could be beneficial because these episodes were concentrated to bedtime only.
+I do not do well on these medications, so I declined and began researching natural ways to cope with my sleep anxiety and mama worries.
 After weeks of trial and error, some restless nights, and ALL of the coffee… I developed a strategy that began working for me.
 And the angel choir sang, it rained rose petals, and there were champagne fountains!
 I was sincerely so grateful to get some peaceful rest finally!
 Ha!

 I’m no sleep therapist or anxiety expert.
 If you feel that you may be suffering from more than the average mama worries or are experiencing panic attacks or depression, I encourage you to seek counsel with your doctor to discuss your specific concerns.
 There are so many helpful medications that aid in putting anxiety and panic disorders to bed (pun intended) that a conversation with your doctor is a great place to start.
 For those who feel they may benefit from a more natural approach to sleep anxiety, it’s my sincere hope that you find the following suggestions helpful.